How IKEA and Nordstrom are Revolutionizing Retail and How to Keep Up - 3 minutes read

 Retail shopping doesn’t mean what it used to.
-Despite in-store sales falling in recent years, retailers have adapted to the digital age by extending their services online.
-The rise of ecommerce has opened up opportunities for retailers to offer flexible shopping experiences across multiple channels.
-In response, customer expectations for convenience in online shopping have only continued to rise.
+Despite in-store sales falling in recent years, retailers who have embraced ecommerce have been able to adapt and even thrive in this new digital-first world.
+The growth of ecommerce in recent years has pushed retailers to offer flexible shopping experiences across multiple channels.
 Customers today want to shop on their own terms, whenever and wherever they are, on their preferred devices or channels.
 Companies often consider online and in-store experiences as completely separate entities, but customers do not.
 They expect seamless transitions between stores and the web.
-To meet evolving customer needs, here are some examples of how retailers are using technology to enhance the shopping experience and how you can apply similar methods to your own business.
+To meet evolving customer needs, here are some examples of how major retailers like IKEA and Nordstrom are enhancing the ecommerce experience.

 Bring the personal touch to online shopping

 Swedish furniture retailer IKEA uses their app IKEA Place to seamlessly integrate physical and mobile to meet customer needs.
-With the help of AR technology, customers can use the app to place true-to-scale 3D models of IKEA products in their own homes.
-While not a traditional ecommerce offering, the app acts as a virtual extension of the store and customers can find out if their new furniture will fit without ever having to leave their home.
-Once you find an item you like, customers can save their favorite items and choose to order online or check for availability at their local store.
-IKEA understands that mobile can be a powerful platform for integrating in-store and online transactions by making it easier for customers to make purchases on their preferred channels.
+Using AR technology, customers can use the app to place true-to-scale 3D models of IKEA products in their own homes.
+While not a traditional ecommerce offering, the app acts as a virtual extension of the store and customers can find out if their new furniture will fit without having to leave their home.
+Customers can save their favorite items and choose to order online or check for availability at their local store.
+By making it easier for customers to make purchases on their preferred channels, IKEA understands that mobile can be a powerful platform for integrating the in-store and online experience.

-In order to bridge the gap between in-store and online shopping, it is necessary to take a user-centric approach.
-Human insights gained from usability testing can help you exceed customer expectations with intuitive store navigation and easy checkout processes.
-Conduct usability tests with as little as 5 testers on wireframe prototypes to try out new ideas like one-click ordering or streamline checkout design for conversions.
-Have testers group page titles (known as card sorting) to inform website navigation so that customers can better find products.
-Watch user videos and gauge how users browse product information on your site.
-Testmate can help you design a test plan that combines these research methods to revamp your ecommerce website for increased conversions or develop new apps or services that change how customers engage with your brand.
+In order to bridge the gap between instore and online shopping, you must design engaging experiences that put the user first.
+Usability testing is a great way to gain insight into your consumer’s preferences and maximise sales online.
+Focus on meeting customer expectations with intuitive store navigation and easy checkout processes.
+Conduct usability tests with as little as 5 testers on wireframe prototypes to try out new ideas like one-click ordering or streamlined checkout layouts for better conversions.
+Testmate can help you design a test plan to revamp your ecommerce website for increased conversions or develop new apps or services that change how customers engage with your brand.